Sanctuary is a wholistic, healing ministry that provides safe,

 But before I get into a "land" literally "flowing with milk and honey", let me back up a little and tell you how God "prepared the soil" for what Joel Salatin might describe as a burst of "blaze growth".

-Agro Therapy (Healing the Mind)
+Plant Medicine (Healing the Mind)

 Before the worst of "the storm" – shortly before my mom committed suicide and my dad preached the sermon that saved me – God drew me to Him in a most peculiar way.
-He used Agro Therapy (a fancy term for gardening) and dazzled me with gorgeous gourd vines that climbed right out of my compost pit.
+He used plant medicine (a fancy term for gardening) and dazzled me with gorgeous gourd vines that climbed right out of my compost pit.
 It was love at first sight and I went head over heals for these curly curcubita.

 Before long I was ordering books, taking soil samples, transforming my son's pet terrarium into a miniature greenhouse, digging mounds for seedlings, and harvesting bamboo for structural support.
 To be honest, it was all pretty superficial at first – just common growing knowledge I'm sure.
 But as I dug deeper, I began to see parallel truths between the material and spiritual realms.
 In fact, the material truths God showed me in my garden illustrated the spiritual truths in my dad's sermon exactly.